mathigon/textbooks/polygons-and-polyhedra/content.md

       include svg/tessellations/tessellation_8.svg
       p.caption equilateral triangles, squares and dodecagons

-  p Notice, however, that none of these tessellations contain a regular #[+blank('pentagon|hexagon|octagon')]…
+Notice, however, that none of these tessellations contain a regular

-section
+<pentagon|hexagon|octagon>…

+---

-  p And of course we can make tessellations out of non-regular polygons as well:
+And of course we can make tessellations out of non-regular polygons as well:

   .row
     div(style="width: 320px")